ModelEarth/community/resources/useeio/design/README.md

 Links for 8 to 12 common organization types could reside on the location intro page.

 URLs could change with each click so the current view can be copied and shared.
-Michael Srocka is adding #hash values that change with the <a href="../io/charts" style="white-space: nowrap;">filters and chart widgets</a>.

 Links could be included to related GitHub pages from each chart, data set, filter set and readme file.